same2828/same2828/notes/coding/leetcode/_lc-notes.md

 ## Division

-- When you divide by an amount you are finding per UNIT of the denominator (see `857.minimum-cost-to-hire-k-workers`)
+- When you divide by an amount you are finding per UNIT of the denominator (See: 857.minimum-cost-to-hire-k-workers)
   ```java
   // wage[i]/quality[i] = the EXPECTED PAYMENT PER UNIT QUALITY for each worker
   double[] wageToQualityRatio;